Home » Engineering » automobile engineering » Exploring the Components of an Engine

 • Cylinders are where the magic happens.They provide the space for the piston to move up and down during the combustion cycle.Engines can have different numbers of cylinders, such as four-cylinder, six-cylinder, or eight-cylinder configurations.

-• To prevent noise and vibration reaching the body of the automobile the cylinder heads are provided with cover.
-The cover is made of three-layer sheet.
-The outer two layers are metallic and middle layer is that of plastic.
-This plastic layer does not allow the transmission of noise and vibration from the engine.
+• Engineers install a cover on the cylinder heads to prevent noise and vibration from reaching the automobile body.
+They make the cover using a three-layer sheet: the outer two layers consist of metal, while the middle layer contains plastic.
+This plastic layer blocks the transmission of noise and vibration from the engine.

 Figure 4